salikd/protein_generator/README.md

 ## About the model
 PROTEIN GENERATOR is trained on the same dataset and uses the same architecture as RoseTTAFold.
 To train the model, a ground truth sequence is transformed into an Lx20 continuous space and gaussian noise is added to diffuse the sequence to the sampled timestep.
 To condition on structure and sequence, the structre for a motif is given and then corresponding sequence is denoised in the input.
 The rest of the structure is blackhole initialized.
 For each example the model is trained to predict Xo and losses are applied on the structure and sequence respectively.
 During training big T is set to 1000 steps, and a square root schedule is used to add noise.

 ## Looking ahead
-We are excited for the community to get involved writing new potentials and building out the codbase further!
+We are excited for the community to get involved writing new potentials and building out the codebase further!

 ## Acknowledgements
 We would like to thank Frank DiMaio and Minkyung Baek who developed RoseTTAFold which allowed us to build out this platform.
-For other acknowledgements for code and development please see the preprint.
+Other acknowledgements for code and development please see the preprint.